-"Under certain circumstances, the student will audio record the classroom experience for personal use in study and preparation related to the class.
+"Under certain circumstances, a student will audio record the classroom experience for personal use in study and preparation related to the class.
 A student is required to inform the instructor of their intent to use this accommodation prior to the first day of recording.
-Because classmates and other individuals in the class cannot be recorded without their knowledge, the instructor should inform the class (without revealing the identity of the student using the accommodation) that recordings may take place over the course of the semester.
-Recordings may be created using a dedicated recording device, mobile device, or audio recording/audio note-taking software.
-Recordings created by the instructor are a suitable alternative.
-The use of this accommodation does not permit the student to share or distribute the recordings without the consent of the instructor."
+Because classmates and other individuals in the class cannot be recorded without their knowledge, the instructor should inform the class (without revealing the identity of the student using the accommodation) that recordings may take place over the course of the semester."